Checkmk/checkmk/CONTRIBUTING.md

 > We highly recommend integrating ruff, pylint and mypy into the editor you work with.
 > Most editors will notify you about issues the moment you edit the code.

-You could also push your changes to your forked repository and wait for Travis to execute the tests for you, but that takes several minutes for each try.
+You could also push your changes to your forked repository and wait for Github Actions to execute the tests for you, but that takes several minutes for each try.

 ## Style guide